marianoabdala/swift-spacing-style-guide/README.md

 ## Imports

 Each `import` should occupy a new line.
-No blank lines between `import`s should be added, regardless of the amount of `import`s.
 After all imports are declared, a blank line should be added before the entity declaration.

 ```
 import Foundation